bluesaberist/lethal_assassins/README.md

 ### PHP
 You need to install PHP.
 Install with `sudo apt-get install php-fpm php php-mysql php-xml`. (php-fpm is needed to because php will otherwise install apache server with it.
 If that's what you want, then go ahead and skip it.)

+### Node
+You also need to install Node.js (which comes with NPM).
+The best way to handle installing Node is to use [NVM](https://github.com/creationix/nvm), by following the instructions in their Readme.
+(Under Windows you can just install Node from [it's website](https://nodejs.org/en/).)

 ### Composer
 Next you need Composer.
 Install by running the commands at the top of the [Composer Downloads page](https://getcomposer.org/download/).
 You can just directly copy and paste those lines to the terminal.
 Once all lines are run, there will be a new file `composer.phar` in your current directory.
 You can either move that into the project directory (source control will ignore it), or move it to `/usr/local/bin`, rename to `composer`, and change owner to root. (as a single command: `sudo mv composer.phar /usr/local/bin/composer && sudo chown root:root /usr/local/bin/composer`).
 If put in the project directory, you'll run it with `./composer.phar`, rather than just `composer`.